radryan1979/wizardConjurer/README.md

 	}
 })();
 ```
-Your directive will use the `_wizName` and `_stepNum` to identify and communicate with the wizardServiceApi.
+Your directive will use the `_wizName` and `_stepNum` to identify and communicate with the wizardServiceApi. ng-Conjurer uses the jQuery .show/.hide method to show the current step and hide all other non-active steps.
+It uses the `step-number` attribute on your directive to determine the identification of the steps and manipulate them.

+In your directive you can control the wizard's logic by changing the state of the step through the `wizardServiceApi`.

 **[Back to Top](#topics)**